 Book an appointment at King Street Dental

 If you have any further questions about optimising your oral health, contact King Street Dental.
 We’re welcoming new and existing patients and our dentists can provide tailored advice to minimise your risk of oral complications, even if you have diabetes.
-Call us on (03) 9841 8033 or email [email protected].
+Call us on (03) 8842 4506 or [email protected].